Independent Variables in Fitts’ Law ExperimentsI. Scott MacKenzie

-The idea to put together this Research Note emerged from a lunchtime conversation with Ravin Balakrishnan and Darius Miniotas.
+The motivation for this Research Note emerged from a lunchtime conversation with Ravin Balakrishnan and Darius Miniotas in May 2002.

 Card, S. K., English, W. K., & Burr, B. J. (1978).
 Evaluation of mouse, rate-controlled isometric joystick, step keys, and text keys for text selection on a CRT.
 Ergonomics, 21, 601-613.